 A. A drama tutor from college, Jack Ouseby, contacted me whilst I was teaching in London telling me that Leeds Playhouse Theatre in Education Company was looking for an actor/teacher.
 I was one of a large number of applicants but I got the job.
 What a lucky break!

-Q. For people in Barnsley and Huddersfield who are interested in taking the same career path as you, what do you recommend they do?
-Tips?
-Advice?
+Huddersfield who are interested in taking the same career path as you, what do

+Q. You've been in several T.V drama series such as 'Cracker', 'Peak Practice', 'Silent Witness', Holby City' and 'Heartbeat', which has been your favourite series to work on and why?
 A. ‘Roughnecks’ - for the 3 weeks on an oil rig 10 miles out in the Moray Firth with a 32 foot Minke whale visiting nightly like a huge grey ghost in the moonlight – for the fantastic camaraderie and good humour – for the helicopter rides over the Glens – and of course for that Triumph motorbike that I got to ‘practise on’ for weeks and weeks!

 A. Opens in just over a week (press nights are 28th Feb/1st March) – rehearsals going well and the show is booking well to the end of March.
 The Royal Court Theatre Upstairs is a small space – nowhere to hide.
 The play has lots of black humour but it’s a thoughtful piece and great to work on.
 The writer, Laura Wade, is hugely talented as is our director Anna Mackmin – there’s a terrific company spirit – so… we wait and see…!